Ristosano home Foods and Services for Dysphagia.

 https://ristosanohome.com/prodotto/kit-1-frullino-adattatore-usb/

-Ideal for correctly measuring volumes of gelled meals and beverages.
+Ideal for accurately measuring the volume of meals and gel-based beverages.

 https://ristosanohome.com/prodotto/kit-2-brocche-dosatore-pasti-idratazione/